 Plus, like I said, it’s a no-brainer: bag + ham + bake.
 No glazing, no broiling, no brushing – just ham in all its juicy, porky glory.
 Amen.

-I recognize that cooking a big hunk of meat can be intimidating, and I was in the same boat until my Mom taught me her paper bag baking ways several years ago.
+I recognize that cooking a big hunk of meat can be intimidating, and I was in the same boat until my Mom taught me her paper bag baking ways.
 If you’re hesitant too, baking a fully-cooked smoked ham is a great way to dive into the world of big meaty meats because all you’re doing is warming it up.
-You get all the glory of pulling a piping hot ham out of the oven, but none of the pressure that comes along with making sure an entire turkey is cooked through, for instance!
+You get all the glory of pulling a piping hot ham out of the oven, but none of the pressure that comes along with making sure an entire turkey is cooked through, for example!

 Start with a bone-in smoked ham.
 My family has always used Amana hams, made in Amana, IA, and boy are they delicious!
 Plan on 1/2lb ham per person which sounds like a lot, but that’s figuring in the weight of the bone plus any fat that will be trimmed away.

 Next, cut the handles off a brown paper grocery bag.
 Then, wait for it….

 Put the ham in the bag.
 Told you it was easy!
 If you don’t care to use a recycled bag with ink, again, you can use an “oven ready” baking bag.